-The acquisitions have been included in the consolidated financial statements subsequent to the dates of acquisition.
+The acquisitions have been included in the consolidated financial statements subsequent to the dates of acquisition and resulted in the consolidation of certain marketing resources, facilities and corporate functions of the separate entities in Stamford, Connecticut, and are expected to have a continuing material effect on our operations resulting from, but not limited to:

-The Identix merger and the acquisitions of Iridian, SecuriMetrics, SpecTal, and ComnetiX, which have resulted in the consolidation of certain marketing resources, facilities and corporate functions of the separate entities in Stamford, Connecticut are expected to have a continuing material effect on our operations resulting from, but not limited to:
+Expected

-Expected synergies resulting from providing a comprehensive product line to current and future customers.
+synergies resulting from providing a comprehensive product line to current and future customers.

-Expected future growth in revenues and profits from expanded markets for identity solutions.
+growth in revenues and profits from expanded markets for identity solutions.